nginxinc/nginx-controller-lab/docs/class1/module2/lab1.rst

     6. Change the method to GET and click send to verify the configure state doesn't currently have persistence enabled

 Verify new developer cookie persistence settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Change the config to enable session persistence, and sharing of the session state between the workloads

     1. Select `Create Component - shop`
     2. Review the JSON body